digdilem/digdilem.org.2025/public/about/index.source.md

 ### Then to now

-It's 2025 and I've been publishing a personal website for around thirty years.
+It's 2025 and there's been a website here for around thirty years.

 The method has changed, such as;